ankithagithub/Person_Re-Identification_using_Clustering/README.md

 Step 4: Perform Clustering

-Open cropped_objects_clustering.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to perform k-means clustering on the cropped objects.
+Open K-Means_clustering.ipynb in Jupyter Notebook or Jupyter Lab and run the cells to perform k-means clustering on the cropped objects.

 ## License